delaruuk/chatbot-stevie/README.md

 - helmet, compression, rate limiting, logging, and JSON size limits are enabled.
 - Frontend output is sanitized to mitigate XSS.
 - History is capped to recent turns.

+# Local knowledge and learning

+- Place your guides/walkthroughs as `.md`, `.txt`, or `.json` files in the `data/` folder.
+These are loaded into lightweight chunks at startup.
+- The server retrieves the most relevant guide snippets and similar past messages for each user query, and includes them in the model prompt.
+- Conversation history is stored locally in `data/data.json`.
+The app also performs a simple text search over past messages to surface similar Q&A.